 - The expenses need to make sense for your type of work or business.

-Although the Cohan Rule can be helpful, it’s still important to provide as much supporting evidence as you can to strengthen your case.
+Although the Cohan Rule can be helpful, providing as much supporting evidence as possible is essential to strengthen your case.

 When you’re facing an audit without receipts, remember—this situation is more common than you might think, and there are ways to handle it.
-The key is to stay calm, get organized, and take immediate action.
+The key is staying calm, organized, and taking immediate action.
+Having proper documentation when filing taxes can help avoid issues during an audit.
+Preparation and strategies are crucial for surviving the audit process, ensuring you manage the experience effectively and minimize stress.
 You can still navigate the audit process successfully, keeping in mind these 5 simple steps:

 - Stay calm—many taxpayers face audits without receipts.